minhaz-19/ruet_dining_management/README.md

 ## Introduction

 The RUET Dining Management System is a comprehensive and efficient web-based platform designed to streamline and enhance the dining experience for the entire Rajshahi University of Engineering & Technology (RUET) community.
 This system is intended to address the challenges faced by students, faculty, and staff in managing their dining needs, ensuring a seamless and convenient process for meal planning, ordering, and serving.
+Click this link to see short video about how it works ‘https://youtu.be/B4VLd9eW_Q8’

 ## Dining Management System of RUET